 The Mole is an important recreational resource and is used for angling, kayaking and walking.
 The Mole Gap walking trail is a particularly popular route starting at Leatherhead and following the route of the Mole for 10 km finishing at Dorking.

-Co-hosted by the Surrey Wildlife Trust and the South East Rivers Trust, the Mole Catchment Partnership is made up of organisations that have an interest in the health of the River Medway and the many benefits of having an environment rich in biodiversity and recreational opportunities.
+Co-hosted by the Surrey Wildlife Trust and the South East Rivers Trust, the Mole Catchment Partnership is made up of organisations that have an interest in the health of the River Mole and the many benefits of having an environment rich in biodiversity and recreational opportunities.
 To find out more about the health of the River Mole, please visit the dedicated catchment partnership website.Click to find out more